kazurayam/VisualInspectionTutorial/docs/index.md

         -   <a href="#store-class" id="toc-store-class">Store class</a>
         -   <a href="#jobname-class" id="toc-jobname-class">JobName class</a>
         -   <a href="#jobtimestamp-class" id="toc-jobtimestamp-class">JobTimestamp class</a>
-        -   <a href="#create-a-file-tree-write-a-material" id="toc-create-a-file-tree-write-a-material">create a file tree, write a "material"</a>
+        -   <a href="#create-a-file-tree-write-a-material" id="toc-create-a-file-tree-write-a-material">create a file tree, write a "Material"</a>
-        -   <a href="#file-name-of-the-materials" id="toc-file-name-of-the-materials">File name of the materials</a>
+        -   <a href="#file-name-of-the-materials" id="toc-file-name-of-the-materials">File name of the Materials</a>
         -   <a href="#filetype" id="toc-filetype">FileType</a>
         -   <a href="#metadata" id="toc-metadata">Metadata</a>
-        -   <a href="#types-of-objects-to-write" id="toc-types-of-objects-to-write">Types of objects to write</a>
+        -   <a href="#types-of-objects-writeable-into-the-store" id="toc-types-of-objects-writeable-into-the-store">Types of objects writeable into the Store</a>
     -   <a href="#2nd-example-write-an-image-with-metadata" id="toc-2nd-example-write-an-image-with-metadata">2nd example: write an image with Metadata</a>
-        -   <a href="#metadata-based-on-url-manually-created-metadata" id="toc-metadata-based-on-url-manually-created-metadata">Metadata based on URL &amp; manually created Metadata</a>
+        -   <a href="#metadata-attributes-based-on-key-value-pairs-explicitly-specified-plus-attributes-based-on-a-url" id="toc-metadata-attributes-based-on-key-value-pairs-explicitly-specified-plus-attributes-based-on-a-url">Metadata attributes based on key-value pairs explicitly specified, plus attributes based on a URL</a>
         -   <a href="#order-of-key-value-pairs-in-metadata" id="toc-order-of-key-value-pairs-in-metadata">Order of key-value pairs in Metadata</a>
         -   <a href="#keyvalue-pairs-explicitly-specified" id="toc-keyvalue-pairs-explicitly-specified">key:value pairs explicitly specified</a>
-        -   <a href="#retrieving-information-of-a-material" id="toc-retrieving-information-of-a-material">Retrieving information of a material</a>
+        -   <a href="#retrieving-information-of-a-material" id="toc-retrieving-information-of-a-material">Retrieving information of a Material</a>
     -   <a href="#3rd-example-writing-multiple-images" id="toc-3rd-example-writing-multiple-images">3rd example: writing multiple images</a>
     -   <a href="#4th-example-retrieving-a-saved-material" id="toc-4th-example-retrieving-a-saved-material">4th example : retrieving a saved material</a>
     -   <a href="#5th-example-selecting-a-materiallist" id="toc-5th-example-selecting-a-materiallist">5th example : Selecting a MaterialList</a>